krunalbaraskar/fall_sheet/README.md

+# Sheet Fall Simulation

-If you want to review/see the code open the sheet_fall.txt file .
+If you want to review/see the code, open the `sheet_fall.txt` file.

-To run the simulation download the sheet_fall.mlx file and run it in MATLAB .
+To run the simulation, download the `sheet_fall.mlx` file and run it in MATLAB.